marcorm91/weather-app/README.md

-# Weather Data Application
+# Weather App

 ## Description

-The Weather Data Application is a non-profit project developed for educational purposes.
+The Weather App is a non-profit project developed for educational purposes.
 It allows users to retrieve weather data for various municipalities by utilizing the AEMET API.
 The application provides real-time weather information, including temperature, humidity, wind speed, and more.
+This project is a app built with React.

 ## Features